brammittendorff/tegelbot/README.md

 # Tegeltjes bot for discord

+Soon there will be alot of more functions and we will create a v1.0.0 version.

 Sometimes people say strange things at work like: Stop it with the good idea's, i will think of something myself.
 Then we always put it with a marker on a tile on the wall.
 Now I created a bot that will do exacly the same but then in discord.

 When you add this bot to the channel it will look for messages with `/tile`.